An Affiliate of the New York Eye and Ear Infirmary of Mount Sinai

 - For Payment: We may use and disclose your PHI so that the treatment and services you receive from us may be billed to and payment collected from you, an insurance company, or a third party.
 For example, we may need to give your health plan information about your visit to our surgery center so your health plan will pay us or reimburse you for the visit.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 - For Research: We may disclose your PHI for the purpose of research.
-We will only disclose your PHI for research purposes upon your express authorization and only if the research protocol has been approved by an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your PHI.
+We will only disclose your PHI for research purposes upon your express authorization or if the research protocol has been approved by an institutional review board that has reviewed the research proposal and established protocols to ensure the privacy of your PHI.

 - As Required By Law: We may disclose your PHI when required to do so by federal, state, or local law.

 - To Avert a Serious Threat to Health or Safety: We may use and disclose your PHI when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
-Any disclosure, however, would only be to someone able to help prevent the threat.

 - Military and Veterans: If you are a member of the armed forces or separated/discharged from military services, we may release your PHI as required by military command authorities or the Department of Veterans Affairs as may be applicable.
 We may also release health information about foreign military personnel to the appropriate foreign military authorities.